An In-Depth Look at TOI-3884b: a Super-Neptune Transiting a M4 Dwarf with Persistent Star Spot Crossings: Acknowledgements

 \section{Acknowledgements}

-We thank Will Waalkes and Michael Gully-Santiago for useful discussions.
+We thank the anonymous referee for their thoughtful suggestions which greatly improved this work.
+We also thank Will Waalkes and Michael Gully-Santiago for useful discussions.
 The Center for Exoplanets and Habitable Worlds is supported by the Pennsylvania State University and the Eberly College of Science.
 The computations for this research were performed on the Pennsylvania State University's Institute for Computational and Data Sciences' Roar supercomputer, including the CyberLAMP cluster supported by NSF grant MRI-1626251.
 This content is solely the responsibility of the authors and does not necessarily represent the views of the Institute for Computational and Data Sciences.

 The Pennsylvania State University campuses are located on the original homelands of the Erie, Haudenosaunee (Seneca, Cayuga, Onondaga, Oneida, Mohawk, and Tuscarora), Lenape (Delaware Nation, Delaware Tribe, Stockbridge-Munsee), Shawnee (Absentee, Eastern, and Oklahoma), Susquehannock, and Wahzhazhe (Osage) Nations.
 As a land grant institution, we acknowledge and honor the traditional caretakers of these lands and strive to understand and model their responsible stewardship.
 We also acknowledge the longer history of these lands and our place in that history.